 PubMed and Scopus were searched in all fields using the search terms (((ESBL) OR Extended-spectrum beta-lactamase)) AND (((Angola OR Benin OR Botswana OR Burkina Faso OR Burundi OR Cameroon OR Cape Verde OR Central African Republic OR Chad OR Comoros OR Republic of the Congo OR Congo Brazzaville OR Democratic republic of the Congo OR Cote d'Ivoire OR Djibouti OR Equatorial Guinea OR Eritrea OR Ethiopia OR Gabon OR The Gambia OR Ghana OR Guinea OR Guinea-Bissau OR Kenya OR Lesotho OR Liberia OR Madagascar OR Malawi OR Mali OR Mauritania OR Mauritius OR Mozambique OR Namibia OR Niger OR Nigeria OR Reunion OR Rwanda OR Sao Tome and Principe OR Senegal OR Seychelles OR Sierra Leone OR Somalia OR South Africa OR Sudan OR Swaziland OR Eswatini OR Tanzania OR Togo OR Uganda OR Western Sahara OR Zambia OR Zimbabwe) OR Africa)).
 Abstracts were extracted into Endnote X7.8 (Thomson Reuters, United States) and independently reviewed against inclusion criteria by two authors (JL and RL), with disagreements settles by consensus.
 Inclusion criteria were any cross-sectional or study that had screened for gut mucosal carriage of ESBL-E in any population in sub-Saharan Africa for which it was possible to extract a numerator and denominator to calculate an ESBL-E carriage prevalence.
 Studies were excluded if it the sampled population was not clearly defined in a reproducible way (i.e. laboratory-based studies), or if the laboratory techniques aimed to isolate only a particular organism or type of organism (e.g. Enteropathogenic E. coli).

 Full-text review of included studies was then undertaken, with studies assessed against the same inclusion criteria, again with disagreements settled by consensus.
 Data were then extracted into a Microsoft Excel spreadsheet (Microsoft, United States): study title and authors, year of publication, dates of sample collection, inclusion criteria, median age or participants, details of microbiologic testing procedures, number of participants and number of participants from whom ESBL-E were isolated, and any risk factors for ESBL-E that were assessed and/or found to be associated with ESBL-E carriage.
 Data were extracted by two authors independently (RL and JL) and any inconsistencies corrected by re-review of the original paper.
 For cohort studies only the baseline prevalence was included.
-Prevalence was presented as forest plots with exact binomial confidence intervalsge group (neonate, child, adult, as per study definition) and location of sampling (community, outpatient, on hospital admission, defined as a hospital inpatient for < 24hr, hospitalised, defined as a hospital inpatient for > 24hr) were selected as a priori subgroups that we hypothesised may explain heterogeneity in ESBL-E prevalence, and analyses were stratified by these subgroups.
+Prevalence was presented as forest plots with exact binomial confidence intervals.
+Age group (neonate, child, adult, as per study definition) and location of sampling (community, outpatient, on hospital admission, defined as a hospital inpatient for < 24hr, hospitalised, defined as a hospital inpatient for > 24hr) were selected as a priori subgroups that we hypothesised may explain heterogeneity in ESBL-E prevalence, and analyses were stratified by these subgroups.
 Effect size of risk factors for ESBL-E carriage were presented as odds ratios; if odds ratios were not provided by the original studies then they were calculated, with 0.5 added to zero cells.
 Pooled random effect summary estimates of prevalence, where calculated, were generated using the metaprop package in R using the inverse variance method with a logit transformation.
 All analysis was undertaken using R v3.5.1 (R Foundation for Statistical Computing, Vienna, Austria).

 Risk of bias of included studies was assessed with a modified Critical Appraisal Skills Programme (CASP) checklist, designed to fit our research question (Supplementary X).
 The risk of bias assessment was performed by JL and RL, and any disagreements were resolved by consensus.